codekie/litenet_mockserver/README.md

 the Litenet-controller can be sent to.
 The state of the luminaires (on / off / dimmed) are reflected in the GUI.

+The webserver listens to the port `8000` by default.

 ![Example GUI](docs/images/gui_example.png)

 ## Requirements